Gpette01/GeoWiFiDirect-App/README.md

 The source files are located under: app\src\main\java\com\example\locationproject

-Disclaimer, the project requires an API key that can be created by the Google Cloud Platform and must be insterted in the AndroidManifest.cml
+Disclaimer, the project requires an API key that can be created by the Google Cloud Platform and must be insterted in the AndroidManifest.xml